 Most businesses are required to collect sales tax on the goods or services they provide.
 To learn more about how sales tax will affect your business, read our article, Sales Tax for Small Businesses.

 Security guard businesses should require clients to sign a service agreement before starting a new project.
 This agreement should clarify client expectations and minimize risk of legal disputes by setting out payment terms and conditions, and service level expectations.
-Here is an example of one such service agreement.

 Recommended: Rocket Lawyer makes it easy to create a professional service agreement for your security guard business when you sign up for their premium membership.
 For $39.95 per month, members receive access to hundreds of legal agreements and on call attorneys to get complimentary legal advice.